SatyamKumar2706/IBM-Git-And-Github-Final-Project/CONTRIBUTING.md

 # Code Review
 All contributions will go through a code review process.
 Be prepared to address feedback and make necessary revisions.

-Thank you for contributing to our project!
+Thank you for contributing to our project!.